Top things to do after creating your account

 12. Set up employee absences

 To create an absence in the calendar, click on the 'Add away time' button.
 This will open a new window.
-From there, select which employees to apply the absence to, select an absence type and choose the dates to apply this absence to.
-Lastly, click on 'Save'.
+From there, select which employees to apply for the absence.
+Then choose an absence type and choose the dates to use this absence for.
+Lastly, click on "Save".

 13. Explore the Invoicing feature

-For a guide on how to create an invoice and send it out, please visit the guide here.
+For a guide on creating an invoice and sending it out, please visit the guide here.